andrewdavidmackenzie/flow/docs/describing/definition_overview.md

 ## Defining Flows

-A flow can define the entities external to the program with which it interacts.
-These are the "context functions" provided by the run-time.
+All flows start at the `root`, that defines the interactions of the flow with the environment or `context` around it, plus including sub-flows and functions, and connections between them.

-By definition, nothing enters or leaves the top-level root flow (named "root.toml" by default).
+Any flow can contain zero or more nested flows via [Process References](process_references.md).

-At most, things flow internally between contained sub-flows and functions (collectively known as "processes"), as defined by the connections.
+A flow can use functions provided by the "flow runner" that is executing the flow, for the purpose of interacting with the surrounding environment (such as file IO, standard IO, etc).
+These are the `context functions`.

-A flow contain 0 or more sub-flows which are described in separate "flow" files.
+No connections enter or leave the top-level root flow, unless via a `context function` interacting with the environment.

-The entities referenced in the top-level flow definition are connected to inputs and outputs of any sub-flow by connections.
+Data flow internally between sub-flows and functions (collectively known as "processes"), as defined by the connections.

 So, valid entries in a flow definition include:
 - `flow`        - a String naming this flow (obligatory)